RenWal/auto-afl/README.md

   4. The name of the directory with your test cases
   5. The name of the target
   6. Any parameters to invoke your target with (Use `@@` as a placeholder for the input file name.
 If you do not, then the file content will be sent to the target's standard input)
-  7. Any parameters for AFL (memory limits, etc.)
+  7. Any parameters for AFL (memory limits, etc.).
+There are separate entries for afl-fuzz, afl-tmin and afl-cmin as they each take slightly different arguments.
+Please see the AFL documentation for what to use where.

 Hit enter one more time, then auto-afl will start the fuzzing run.